softwaresaved/ref_case_studies_investigation_2014/README.md

 ## Outputs

-All outputs are stored in /outputs
+All outputs are stored in outputs dir

 1. charts dir: store for all charts as pngs
 1. only_case_studies_with_search_term_identified.csv: derived from all_ref_case_study_data.csv, but only containing the software-related case studies (i.e. the case studies where at least one search term was matched)